3 errors that destroy the sales force in B2B companies

 • SalesDose structures its clients' salesforce with defined roles, a documented CRM process, and metrics tied to real results.

-There is a recurring pattern in many B2B companies with 10 to 100 employees: the sales team works.
+There is a pattern that repeats in many B2B companies with between 10 and 100 employees: the sales team works.
 They make calls, send emails, hold meetings.
-But the pipeline does not grow, deals do not close consistently, and at the end of every quarter, the same conversation repeats regarding why the target was not met.
+But the pipeline does not grow, deals are not closed consistently, and at the end of every quarter, the same conversation is repeated about why the target was not met.

-The standard response is to hire more people, put on more pressure, or change the pitch.
-However, the problem is rarely there.
-It lies in the structure of the sales force: in how roles are defined, whether a documented process exists, and what metrics are being tracked.
+The usual response is to hire more people, apply more pressure, or change the pitch.
+But the problem is rarely there.
+It lies in the structure of the sales force: in how roles are defined, whether or not a documented process exists, and what is being measured.

-In this article, we analyze the 3 structural errors that most frequently destroy the sales force in B2B companies, the red flags that betray them, and how to resolve them before they continue costing you business.
-Based on the experience of SalesDose supporting more than 100 B2B sales teams.
+In this article, we analyze the 3 structural errors that most frequently destroy the sales force in B2B companies, what signs betray them, and how to resolve them before they continue costing business.
+Based on the experience of SalesDose accompanying more than 100 B2B sales teams.

 What is the sales force in B2B

-The sales force is the combination of people, processes, tools, and methodology that a company uses to generate and close new business.
+The sales force is the set of people, processes, tools, and methodology that a company uses to generate and close new business.
 It is not just the sales team.
-It is the complete system that converts market interest into customers.
+It is the entire system that converts market interest into customers.

-In B2B, the sales force is usually composed of several roles with distinct functions: those who prospective and qualify new opportunities (SDRs or BDRs), those who manage the sales process and close (Account Executives), and those who develop and retain existing accounts (Account Managers).
+In B2B, the sales force is usually made up of several roles with distinct functions: those who find and qualify new opportunities (SDRs or BDRs), those who manage the sales process and close (Account Executives), and those who develop and retain existing accounts (Account Managers).
 When these roles are not well defined or the same profiles do everything at once, efficiency suffers.

 la importancia de los roles que componen la fuerza de ventas b2b en el mundo de los negocios